StanForever/AWSome-websites/README.md

 # Security :
 * [https://awsu.me](https://awsu.me/) : Awsume is a convenient way to manage session tokens and assume role credentials.
 * [https://asecure.cloud](https://asecure.cloud/) : A free library of 400+ customizable AWS security configurations and best practices.
 Also available in CloudFormation, AWS CLI, Terraform.
+* [https://maturitymodel.security.aws.dev](https://maturitymodel.security.aws.dev/en/) : This model will help you prioritize recommended actions to strengthen your security posture at every stage of your journey to the cloud.

 # Serverless :